kartoza/sawps/docs/src/user/manual/user-roles.md

         4. **Explore page charts tab**: Can see all data on the sawps platform for all properties to property level, can filter by organisation, property and species, at a regional scale.

-        5. **Data upload**: Can upload data if they are part of an organisation.
+        5. **Data upload**: Can upload property and species data if they are part of an organisation.

-        6. **Property upload**: Can upload property if they are part of an organisation.

-        7. **Species upload**: Can upload species if they are part of an organisation.

-        8. **Automated reporting**: All types of report available for regions as per filtering by user.
+        6. **Automated reporting**: All types of report available for regions as per filtering by user.

-        9. **Download csv of data from filtered table**: Can download all types of report available for regions as per filtering by user.
+        7. **Download csv of data from filtered table**: Can download all types of report available for regions as per filtering by user.

-        10. **Download charts image**: Can download all types of charts available for regions as per filtering by user.
+        8. **Download charts image**: Can download all types of charts available for regions as per filtering by user.

 8. **National data scientist**: A national data reviewer that can view data down to property lever and use the data for e.g. planning and permitting.

     ![National data scientist](./img/user-role-8.png)

-    * **Full access**: The national data scientist have full access to login, register, about, contact, profile, notification, reminders, two-factor authentication, and help page.
-National data scientist can access documentation site.
+    * **Full access**: The national data scientist has full access to login, register, about, contact, profile, notification, reminders, two-factor authentication, and help page.
+National data scientists can access documentation site.

     * **Access with conditions**: The national data scientist can access the following pages with conditions.